-The Norfolk immigration office, located at 5678 East Virginia Beach Boulevard, is a USCIS field office that handles biometrics, interviews, and a variety of other services.
+The Norfolk immigration office, located at 5678 East Virginia Beach Boulevard, is a USCIS (United States Citizenship and Immigration Services) field office that handles biometrics, interviews, and various other services.
 The Norfolk office has, however, moved some of its application work to other field offices – and that means you may receive notices from other field offices that haven’t handled your case before.

-Common Immigration Questions About the Norfolk Immigration Office
+Common Immigration Questions About the Norfolk VA Immigration Office

 Many people who need to schedule appointments or services at the Norfolk office have a tough time getting information, so we’ve created this FAQ that includes answers to the most common questions.

-Can I go to the USCIS office without an appointment?
+Can I go to the U.S. Citizenship and Immigration Services (USCIS) office without an appointment?

 How do I make an appointment with the Norfolk immigration office?